akka/akka/docs/src/main/paradox/scala/http/migration-guide/migration-from-spray.md

 in the default case it will contain a streamed entity as the `entity` field *which you are required to consume*.
 Otherwise, a connection might be stuck (at least until timeouts kick in).
 See @ref[Implications of the streaming nature of Request/Response Entities](../implications-of-streaming-http-entity.md).

+In the implementation, Akka HTTP makes heavy use of streams as well with the occasional fallback to actors.

 ### New module structure